gsass/pretty.bike/src/faq.md

 ### I have a very normal and not sporty bike.
 Should I count myself out?

 If it has gears and mount points for a rack/cargo basket, we can probably make it work.
-Send me photos of your purported junker and we'll talk.
+See the [mechanical checklist](./mechanical_checklist) for

 ### Cool.
 How do I sign up?

-The sign up link is available on the [home page](https://www.pretty.bike).
+The sign up link is available on the [home page](./).

 ### I am signed up.
 What should I be doing now?

 The things which every rider should do are:
-- Pay the entry fee ($50 all-inclusive), into the [money hole](https://braid.co/p/2pretty2jimmy).
+- Pay the entry fee ($50 all-inclusive), once payment info is up.
 - Train up!
-Details in the [Training Schedule](#training).
+Details in the [Training Schedule](./training_schedule).
 - Make sure your bike is ticking like clockwork.
-See the [Mechanical Checklist](#mechanicals) and/or "Shakedown Ride" section of the Training Schedule.
+See the [Mechanical Checklist](./mechanical_checklist) and/or "Shakedown Ride" section of the Training Schedule.
 - Make sure you've got the gear you need to ride, camp, and enjoy your time on the cape!
 The Packing List is probably what you want.

 ### When do we roll out?